libbyshoop/runestone/source/classactivities/WingDebugger.rst

 conditional line.

-Notice, also, that there actually are two syntax errors in this script, but Python will always stop and report only the first error it finds.
+Notice, also, that there actually are two syntax errors in this program, but Python will always stop and report only the first error it finds.

 Example 3: